Systems on the Island of Oahu

 State of Hawaii Airports: Communications currently at Honolulu International Airport (Daniel K. Inouye International Airport) currently run under the Project 25 system (P25 Phase 1 system).
 It's a mixture of Conventional and Digital voice channels similar to how a phase 2 system works.
 Currently, each airport system runs under a simulcast system under one assigned central tower location on Airport property, allowing for full coverage around the entire airport property.
 Primarily used only by Airport Police currently, are underway to update the system to include other airport divisions in the future, thus allowing for all divisions to be patched on one channel for joint communications during an emergency.

-To Learn more about Project 25 Phase 1, Click here to learn about the differences phases in the P25 operating system and types.
+To learn more about Project 25 Phase 1, Click here to learn about the different phases in the P25 operating system and types.

 State of Hawaii Operations: Communication operations vary by department and agency.
 Currently, most departments still run on an analog system and eventually merging to the Hawaii Islands Region Interoperability Network (a P25 Phase 1 system) in the near future.
 No timeline on when that will happen, but only a handful of agencies have been integrated into the system and currently using it.

 Please Click Here to view Hawaii Wireless Interoperability Network (HIWIN)

 Island of Oahu Businesses: Most businesses still operate under analog systems and few businesses have switched to a digital/conventional system since 2010.
 Most businesses operate low-power radios (similar to consumer 2-way radios) and can be heard on analog scanners.

 To see what businesses radios operate under, visit the Island of Oahu Businesses tab